-The STARS student ambassadors from each of the 17 Canadian Medical Schools met earlier this year and discussed ways in which choosing wisely principles could be implemented in the curriculum to enhance students’ knowledge on the topic and allow them to confidently participate in discussions with attending physicians.
-The authors of this paper, at the University of Ottawa, have been working on introducing choosing wisely concepts into Case-Based Learning (CBL) settings giving students the opportunity to discuss the issues of resource allocation among peers with the expertise of a physician doctor. pertinentStudents are encouraged to think critically about ordering specific tests in a given patient scenario and then the implications of their decisions are discussed.
+The STARS student ambassadors from each of the 17 Canadian Medical Schools met earlier this year and discussed ways in which Choosing Wisely principles could be implemented in the curriculum to enhance students’ knowledge on the topic and allow them to confidently participate in discussions with attending physicians.
+The authors of this paper, at the University of Ottawa, have been working on introducing choosing wisely concepts into Case-Based Learning (CBL) settings giving students the opportunity to discuss the issues of resource allocation among peers with the expertise of a physician doctor.
+Currently, a case is presented to students, and they are typically asked to develop an approach that involves extracting pertinent positives and negatives from a given history, order investigations, develop a differential diagnosis, and create a management plan based on the most likely final diagnosis Our project involved making changes such that students would be prompted to discuss what kinds of tests they would not order despite it being an option.
+This discussion would be in the context of resource stewardship and value-based health care, where the ordering of certain tests does not necessarily add to the management of the patient based on evidence.
+For example, it is not necessary to order a CT head scan in all patients who have suffered a minor head injury (GCS score of 13-15) as most of these patients do not suffer from serious brain injuries that requires hospitalization or surgery and instead they expose these patients to unnecessary radiation.
+Students are encouraged to think critically about ordering specific tests in a given patient scenario and then the implications of their decisions are discussed.
 The students are currently working with Dr. Peter Kuling who is an expert in the field and teaches seminars on the topic for Ontario College of Family Physicians.

 Finally, Choosing Wisely Canada has initiatives to address resource stewardship for the third pillar, the patients.
 There are pamphlets available for patients which educate them on tests and treatments and whether they are necessary or not.
 This encourages patients to engage in discussion with their physicians about the tests and treatments they are being offered.
-A study performed in three outpatient practices in Ontario reported patient knowledge as a result of reading the pamphlets and showed that knowledge improved in 48 % of participants about electrocardiogram testing, in 74 % about the use of antipsychotics, in 66 % about the use of antibiotics for sinusitis, in 60 % about imaging for low back pain, and in 40 % about sedative-hypnotic use in the elderly [9].
+A study performed in three outpatient practices in Ontario reported patient knowledge as a result of reading the pamphlets and showed that knowledge improved in 48 % of participants about electrocardiogram testing, in 74 % about the use of antipsychotics, in 66 % about the use of antibiotics for sinusitis, in 60 % about imaging for low back pain, and in 40 % about sedative-hypnotic use in the elderly [10].
 These statistics indicate the important role that information can play in empowering patients to be active players in their own care.